1solation/python-codespaces/README.md

 To run the app:
-type the following into the terminal `python app.py` and open it on the browser:port it specifies.
+type the following into the terminal `python app.py` and open it on the url:port it specifies.

 # Try Out Development Containers: Python